haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 At no point in any of this does a private key exist as a file.
 Each device has its own key sealed in its own Secure Enclave.
 Every signature requires a biometric approval on a device I'm physically touching.
 Losing a device revokes exactly one key.

 And I didn't give up anything to get here.
 Claude Code works on the big machine, I supervise from whatever screen is nearby, and commits come out signed and verified.
 The whole thing is two small scripts, a symlink, and one underappreciated git config setting.
+The symlink is doing most of the work, which feels right for a technology from 1983.

 Everything is in my [dotfiles repo](https://github.com/haacked/dotfiles/): `bin/ssh-agent-sync`, `bin/git-signing-key`, the zshrc hook, and the LaunchAgent.
 That's what dotfiles are for.